vazco/meteor-universe-collection/README.md

    Checks if document belongs to UniUsers collection

    (on client side you must have this doc in minimongo [subscription needed])

+- `UniUsers.runWithUser = (userId, func, args, context)` (server only)

+   Adds a posibility of run function on server side as a user.
+   So, UniUsers.getLoggedIn() and UniUsers.getLoggedInId() will be working correctly.

 ## Documents methods on user object